9 Days London Itinerary on and off the Beaten Path

 After our breathtaking sunset view, we headed out.

-London itinerary – Day 7 Museums overload part 1
+London itinerary – Day 7 Museums overload Part 1

 London is not short of museums, and they are all free.
 What a blessing!
 However, we had to cut our ambitious program short and chose only a few of them.